Our commitment to your privacy

 - Medical professionals (such as general practitioners, allied health professionals, specialists etc).

-We collect personal information that is necessary to provide you with the best possible health care, as well as to maintain a high level of quality customer service.
-Further purposes for us in collecting personal information include:
+We collect personal information that is necessary to provide you with the best possible health care to communicate with you and others involved in your care in relation to those services and and to maintain a high level of quality customer service.
+Examples include:

 - Administrative purpose in running our clinics